LiskArchive/lisk-legacy-docs/setup/source.md

 ## Pre-Install

 This document details the prerequisites to install Lisk Core 1.0.0 from a Source installation using tagged releases on Github.
-To complete the installation there are prerequisites that need to be fulfilled.
+To complete the installation some prerequisites need to be fulfilled.
 If you have already performed these, please proceed to the [Installation](#installation) chapter.

 Firstly, please determine if your platform can install Lisk Core from source.